jdp1369/K17SM_B56/README.md

-In Priority_round_robin.cpp the code contains code which implements priority based Round robin algo
+In Priority_round_robin.cpp the code implements priority based Round robin algorithm in which the after a particular Time Quantum the process preemption occurs and the process with the highest priority in the queue will get the chance to use the CPU.